-The Company has established a DSU plan to provide directors and senior officers of ISC with the opportunity to acquire DSUs in order to allow them to participate in the long-term success of ISC and to promote a greater alignment of interests between its directors, senior officers and shareholders.
-The Board may award DSUs at its discretion from time to time in accordance with the plan and upon such other terms and conditions as the Board may prescribe.
+The Company has established a DSU plan to provide directors and senior officers of ISC with the opportunity to participate in the long-term success of ISC and to promote a greater alignment of interests between its directors, senior officers and shareholders.
+The ISC Board of Directors (the "Board") may award DSUs at its discretion from time to time in accordance with the plan and upon such other terms and conditions as the Board may prescribe.
 DSU awards vest immediately, unless an alternate vesting schedule is specified by the Board at the time of the award.